listenzz/react-native-keyboard-insets/README.md

 ## Usage

-Just wrap your `View` or `ScrollView` with `KeyboardInsetsView.
+Just wrap your `View` or `ScrollView` with `KeyboardInsetsView`.
 It will automatically adjust the height of the view when the keyboard is shown or hidden.

 ```tsx
 <KeyboardInsetsView extraHeight={16} style={{ flex: 1 }}>